 Edward H. Yu, M.D.

 Welcome to the Staten Island University – Lenox Hill Hospital Neurology Residency program!
 We accept applications submitted through the Electronic Residency Application Service (ERAS) and participate with the National Resident Matching Program (NRMP).
-We offer PGY1 preliminary medicine training at our institutions for applicants to our Advanced (A) track.
+Our program is an Advanced (A) track program with residents typically starting in their training in their PGY2 year.
+We also offer a guaranteed PGY1 preliminary medicine training year at our institutions for those applicants matching to our advanced program.
 Our NRMP Program code is 1515180A0 .

-Our application deadline is February 1st but applicants are strongly encouraged to submit their applications as early as possible.
+Our application deadline is typically the first week of February but applicants are strongly encouraged to submit their applications as early as possible since interviews are scheduled on a rolling basis.
 We begin contacting applicants selected to interview after we receive the medical school Dean’s letter (MSPE) in October.
 We hold interviews from October through February, excluding major holidays.
 We accept 6 neurology residents per year.
 Neurology training starts in the PGY2 year after completion of a preliminary medicine year.
 We offer PGY1 preliminary medicine spots sponsored by our Internal Medicine programs at Staten Island University Hospital and Lenox Hill Hospital to interested applicants.

 Staten Island University Hospital